Vairengte: Media

-The Major Newspaper in Vairengte are Vairengte Aw: and Rengkhawpui.
+The Major Newspaper in Vairengte are Vairengte Aw:

 CIJWS

 The original plans to set up a counter-insurgency unit to train soldiers came about following the government response to the Mizo militancy in the 1960s.
 Field Marshal Sam Manekshaw, then the General Officer Commanding-in-Chief (GOC-IN-C) of the Indian Army's Eastern Command, was the first proponent for the institute.

-CIJWS was established in 1967 as the Jungle Training School.
-It was initially located in Mynkre, near Jowal in Jaintia Hills district of Meghalaya.
-In 1968, the designation was changed to Eastern Command Counter Insurgency Training School.
-On 1 May 1970, it was upgraded to a Category A Training Establishment of the Indian Army, given its current name and relocated to Vairengte.
-Brigadier Mathew Thomas was appointed the school's first Commandant.

-The crisis in neighbouring East Pakistan and the resulting liberation struggle for Bangladesh prompted a temporary refocus as the Mukti Bahini guerrillas were trained at the institute.
-Operation Jackpot undertaken by the Mukti Bahini rebels was an instance of the school's training success.
-Since the Indo-Pakistani War of 1971, CIJWS has focused to its primary role of counter-insurgency training.

-CIJWS has hosted visiting military units for training from the United States, Singapore, Nepal, Bhutan, Russia, United Kingdom, Israel, France, Bangladesh and many other nations.

 The success of this school prompted the establishment of another counter-insurgency training centre, the Kaziranga Special Jungle Warfare Training School in Assam.